-The implementation of Alternative B is predicted to increase Normandy Reservoir elevations approximately 25% of the time during low water conditions (relative to Alternative A).
-The availability of this additional water may have a positive effect on freshwater mussel species under severe drought conditions as more water could be released by TVA to the Duck River to increase flow, wetted perimeter, DO, and wastewater assimilative capacity - all of which would have a positive impact on aquatic habitat and species.
-The release of additional water to Duck

-River could be particularly important to mussel species as severe drought conditions have been shown to cause punctuated mass mortality events in some waterbodies (Vaughn et al. 2015).
+Furthermore, the implementation of Alternative B is predicted to increase Normandy Reservoir elevations approximately 25% of the time during low water conditions (relative to Alternative A).
+The availability of this additional water would allow TVA to hit the existing flow targets for extended periods (relative to Alternative A).
+This would have a positive effect on freshwater mussel species under severe drought conditions wetted perimeter, DO, and wastewater assimilative capacity - all of which would have a positive impact on aquatic habitat and species.
+The release of additional water to Duck River could be particularly important to mussel species as severe drought conditions have been shown to cause punctuated mass mortality events in some waterbodies (Vaughn et al. 2015).
 The implementation of Alternative B provides TVA with additional flexibility to manage water quantity or quality issues in the Duck River and is therefore considered to have beneficial impacts to rare, threatened, and endangered species, especially during critical drought conditions.